HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 This function is responsible for storing code examples from GitHub repository into both a directory and database, then sends the data as a JSON object to PHP service (sectionedservice.php)

 ## Input Parameters
-- Parameter: opt
-   - Type: String
-   - Description: Operation type

 - Parameter: cid
    - Type: int
    - Description: Stored as int(10) in the database

 - Parameter: codeExamplesContent
-   - Type: ?
+   - Type: Array
-   - Description: Describe parameter.
+   - Description: Array returned by the GitHub API, each element contains fields such as, sha, path, size..
 Stored as *int(11)* in the database

 - Parameter: githubURL
    - Type: ?
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: Root URL of the repo.
+Stored as ? in the database

 - Parameter: fileName
    - Type: String
    - Description: File name.
 Stored as varchar(256) in the database

-- Parameter: courseid
-   - Type: int
-   - Description: Stored as int(10) in the database

 ## Calling Methods
 - POST

 ## Output Data and Format
 - Output: response
    - Type: String
-   - Description: Describe the output.
-Stored as *tinyint(2)* in the database
+   - Description: Logs whatever sectionedservice.php echoes back.
+Reply is a plain-text string

 ## Examples of Use
 ```